 P.S.- With the Jail Diversion concept all over the country, a dent could be made in homelessness, and we would all feel good about paying our taxes”.

-The Jail Diversion Desk and In-Reach Program services work together to identify low-level misdemeanants at time of booking and through the court system, that would benefit from immediate transfer to the outpatient jail diversion program operated by The Harris Center, as well as, connecting those that remain in the jail with community resources and support systems.
-The Jail In-Reach program has up to 24 beds that provide an environment for staff to work most closely with each individual as they await release.
+The Jail Diversion Desk and In-Reach Program is located at the Harris County Joint Processing Center.
+Program staff work with the court system to identify low-level offenders waiting to be booked into HCSO jail that are eligible and would benefit from immediate transfer to the Jail Diversion Program operated by The Harris Center in lieu of charges being filed.
+Staff also assist with calls from law enforcement officers in the field to expedite the diversion process.
+Program staff connect individuals that are not eligible for Jail Diversion and will remain in the HCSO jail with community resources and support systems.
+The Jail In-Reach program offers 24 beds that provide an environment for staff to work closely with each individual as they await release.

-Diversions are placed with the Harris Center Respite, Rehab, and Recovery Center
+- Diversion and transportation to the Jail Diversion Program located at The Harris Center Respite, Rehab, and Recovery Center

 - Linkage to community resources and supports for those remaining in HCSO custody prior to release